 On December 23, 1997, the Board of Directors authorized the Company to loan to Deepak Chopra and Ajay Mehra the sums of \$90,000 and \$70,000 respectively, at an interest rate of six percent per annum, to be repaid within 48 months of such date.
-Of these amounts, Mr. Chopra has repaid \$45,000 and Mr. Mehra has repaid \$52,500.
+These amounts have been repaid in full.

 The Company, Mr. Chopra and Mr. Mehra, each currently owns a 36.0%, 10.5% and 4.5% interest, respectively, in ECIL-Rapiscan Security Products Limited ("ECIL Rapiscan").
-The remaining 49.0% interest in ECIL Rapiscan is owned by Electronics Corporation of India Limited ("ECIL"), an unaffiliated Indian company.
+The remaining 49.0% interest in

+ECIL Rapiscan is owned by Electronics Corporation of India Limited ("ECIL"), an unaffiliated Indian company.
 The Company sells security and inspection kits to ECIL at a price no less favorable to the Company than the price the Company charges unaffiliated third parties for such products.
 To date, the Company's portion of the earnings of ECIL Rapiscan have been insignificant.

 The Company contracts for a portion of its automobile rental and daily messenger services from a business that is owned by Deepak Chopra and his wife.
-The Company paid the business approximately \$103,000 for such services during fiscal 2001.
+The Company paid the business approximately \$107,000 for such services during fiscal 2002.
 The Company contracts for printing services from a business owned by Madan G. Syal, a Director of the Company.
-The Company paid the business approximately \$178,000 for such services during fiscal 2001.
+The Company paid the business approximately \$100,000 for such services during fiscal 2002.
+The Company also contracts for professional services from a firm that has a partner serving as a member of the Company's board of directors.
+The Company paid the firm approximately \$14,000 for such services during fiscal 2002.